Categories

 1. You can make these ahead of time and store raw in fridge for up to 2 days OR cooked for up to 3 days.

-2. Substitute 1 pound of ground pork for a pound of the beef.
+2. Substitute 1 pound of ground pork for the beef.

-3. *To get long, luxurious strands of pasta I use OXO Spiralizer as is sturdy, easy to use, has 3 blade attachments, and is fairly compact.
+3. To get long, luxurious strands of pasta I use OXO Spiralizer; this machine is compact, sturdy to use, and comes with 3 blade attachments.

 References